How to Provide Real-Time Captions for Deaf and Hard-of-Hearing Attendees

 1. Choose Your Audio Source

-You can use various audio sources for captioning:
+You can use various audio sources for captioning and transcription:

 2. Configure Hope Translator